Allow me to share a few study’s that brought about the painting of the Annunciation over the last five years.

 Luke 2:34 But Mary said to the angel, “How can this be, since I have no relations with a man?”[l]
 35 And the angel said to her in reply, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 Therefore the child to be born will be called holy, the Son of God.
 36 And behold, Elizabeth, your relative, has also conceived[m] a son in her old age, and this is the sixth month for her who was called barren; 37 for nothing will be impossible for God.”
 38 Mary said, “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word.”
 Then the angel departed from her.

-After 5 years of studying as much detail as I could with regard to this momentous event in mankind, I built 3D models of the scene to create the most advantageous 2D angle of the scene.
+After 5 years of studying as much detail as I could about this momentous event in mankind, I built 3D models of the scene to create the most advantageous 2D angle of the scene.
 Once satisfied with that scene I used it as the model to digitally paint the picture with Wacom digital paintbrushes and Corel Painter software.

 This completes the second painting of the five scenes depicted in the Joyful Mysteries of the Rosary.